ehsabed/ehsabed.github.com/_posts/2013-12-07-Setting-up-the-blog.markdown

 Since I have a domain-name that I want to use with this blog, I followed the instructions for setting up a custom domain-name at [Github's helppages](https://help.github.com/articles/setting-up-a-custom-domain-with-pages).
 I'm using a subdomain, so setting up <b>CNAME record</b> did the trick.

+In case anyone wants to leave any comments, I'm using [Disqus](http://disqus.com/ "Disqus").

+For RSS feed, [Feedburner](http://feedburner.com/ "Feedburner") is a nice alternative.

+Now the blog is live, but I'll probably have to do some cleaning and modifications since I haven't really gone through all files and settings.
+So what's left is:

+* Design.
+It is not very unique...
+* Figure out where to store images.
+In the Github repository?
+* Find the work process that suits me.
+Right now I edit posts in the browser and maybe that is all I need?

+There are probably more issues to consider, but I'll handle them as they show up.